corestario/HERB/README.md

 1. Create two DigitalOcean ubuntu-droplets (we'll call them node-00 and node-01).

-   First one is a "zero"-node, which run full setup phase.
-Second one is a "blueprint" which will be duplicated later.
+   The first one is a "zero"-node, which runs full setup phase.
+The second one is a "blueprint" which will be duplicated later.

 3. Send DigitalOcean associated ssh-keys to node-00: